-Plantar warts (foot warts) are skin growths that are caused by a viral infection.
+Plantar warts (foot warts) are skin growths that are caused by a viral infection (HPV).
 They have a spongy appearance with tiny red or black spots.
 They are usually small but can grow bigger and in clusters (mosaic warts).

 Plantar warts are not harmful but they can cause irritation and pain.
 They can spread also around the body and from person to person (direct skin to skin or contact with contaminated surfaces).

-Daniel will examine your foot to see the level of thickness of the wart and how many lesions you have and we will determine the level of treatment you need.
+Daniel will examine your foot to confirm if it is a wart, corn or cyst lesion.
+He will then assess the thickness of the wart and how many lesions you have and determine the level of treatment you need.
 This can involve debridement, topical ointments or silver nitrate applications depending on his assessment of your wart.